stevensam07/Assignment-5/README.md

 ### Acknowledgments

-Used references:
+Inspiration for the project was taken from various machine learning tutorials and online video and used references:

 `https://gist.github.com/PurpleBooth/109311bb0361f32d87a2`

 `https://www.linkedin.com/learning/git-essential-training-19417064`

-Inspiration for the project was taken from various machine learning tutorials and online videos.